Lyunee/MasteryMakeMaps/README.md

 CONCLUSION
 ==========

 I have shown here how to sample the Champion Mastery Data to create graphs of the champions.
-Those graphs are based on the "similarity" of the champions from the player point-of-view.
-It can be analysed to find champions closest neighbors (champions that are the most similar) in order to facilitate the widdening of a player's champion pool.
+Those graphs are based on the "similarity" of the champions from the players' point-of-view.
+It can be analyzed to extract groups of similar champions, or to suggest ways to expand a player's champion pool.
+The last is achieved using the closest neighbors mastered champoins.

-Groups of similar champions are also found in this graph.
-The groups represent the in-game positions.
+The groups of similar champions represent the in-game positions.
 They can also be analysed : either on how they linked together (bridges between groups) or how they can be divided into more detailed subgroups.